 Using the "right level of abstraction" seems to be a main characteristic of the Theory of Computation at large.
 The right level of abstraction means abstracting away second-order details, which tend to be context-dependent, while using definitions that reflect the main issues (rather than abstracting them away too).
-Indeed, using the right level of abstraction calls for an extensive exercising of good judgment, and one indication for having chosen the right questions is the result of their study.
+Indeed, using the right level of abstraction calls for an extensive exercising of good judgment, and one indication for having chosen the right abstractions is the result of their study.

-One major choice of the theory of computation, which is currently taken for granted, is the choice of a model of computation and corresponding complexity measures and classes.
-Two extreme choices that were avoided are a too realistic model and a too abstract model.
-On the one hand, the main model of computation used in complexity theory does not try to reflect (or mirror) the specific operation of real-life computers used at a specific point in time.
-Such a choice would have made it very hard to develop complexity theory as we know it and to uncover the fundamental relations discussed in this book: The mass of details would have obscured the view.
-On the other hand, avoiding any reference to a concrete model (like in the case of recursive function theory) does not encourage the introduction and study of natural measures of complexity.
+One major choice, taken by the theory of computation at large, is the choice of a model of computation and corresponding complexity measures and classes.
+The choice, which is currently taken for granted, was to use a simple model that avoids both the extreme of being too realistic (and thus too detailed) as well as the extreme of being too abstract (and vague).
+On the one hand, the main model of computation (which is used in complexity theory) does not try to mimic (or mirror) the actual operation of real-life computers used at a specific historical time.
+Such a choice would have made it very hard to develop complexity theory as we know it and to uncover the fundamental relations discussed in this book: the mass of details would have obscured the view.
+On the other hand, avoiding any reference to any concrete model (like in the case of recursive function theory) does not encourage the introduction and study of natural measures of complexity.
 Indeed, as we shall see in Section 1.2.3, the choice was (and is) to use a simple model of computation (which does not mirror real-life computers), while avoiding any effects that are specific to that model (by keeping a eye on a host of variants and alternative models).
 The freedom from the specifics of the basic model is obtained by considering complexity classes that are invariant under a change of model (as long as the alternative model is "reasonable").

-Another major choice is to use asymptotic analysis.
+Another major choice is the use of asymptotic analysis.
 Specifically, we consider the complexity of an algorithm as a function of its input length, and study the asymptotic behavior of this function.
 It turns out that structure that is hidden by concrete quantities appears at the limit.
 Furthermore, depending on the case, we classify functions according to different criteria.
 For example, in case of time complexity we consider classes of functions that are closed under multiplication, whereas in case of space complexity we consider closure under addition.
 In each case, the choice is governed by the nature of the complexity measure being considered.
 Indeed, one could have developed a theory without using these conventions, but this would have resulted in a far more cumbersome theory.
-For example, rather than saying that finding a satisfying assignment for a given formula is polynomialtime reducible to deciding satisfiability other of formulae, one could have said stated the exact functional dependence of the complexity of the search problem on the complexity of the decision problem.
+For example, rather than saying that finding a satisfying assignment for a given formula is polynomial-time reducible to deciding the satisfiability of some other formulae, one could have stated the exact functional dependence of the complexity of the search problem on the complexity of the decision problem.